MetanoKid/coding-scars/_drafts/noisy-neighbors-karma-restorer.md

 Because I didn't manage to make `player` work on Windows, I had to go through the process of installing a fresh version of Ubuntu.
 After it was installed it wasn't a bad thing per-se, but that also took away some of the interest on the project.

 Also, I'm afraid the noise never stopped and we ended up moving to another town.
 Not only because of the neighbors, but they were one of the main reasons.
-Luckily for us, we moved to a very quiet apartment and never needed this project again (yet).
+Luckily for us, we moved to a very quiet apartment and never needed to use this project again (for now).

 ## The Ugly